 You can find more information about this course in the programme specification.
 Module and programme information is indicative and may be subject to change.

 Lectures, seminars and workshops form the basis of this course and you will explore topics and modules using a range of case study materials such as videos, films and other artistic works.
 You will work alongside your peers, sharing ideas, analysing research and developing key theories and skills.
 As well as your regular lectures in modules, you will have the opportunity to attend lectures with guest speakers from the classical music industry.
-You will gain a first-hand experience of the industry by attending and parrticipate in field trips to classical music organisations in London and beyond.
+You will gain first-hand experience of the industry by attending and participate in field trips to classical music organisations in London and beyond.

 The work placement will also give you the chance to experience working in a specific role within a company.
-You will be supported by the module leader and will have individual aims and outcomes to acheive that reflect your career ambitions.
+You will be supported by the module leader and will have individual aims and outcomes to achieve that reflect your career ambitions.

 You will be assessed through a variety of means such as presentations, essays and coursework.
 The majority of your modules are assessed by reports written in a professional business format which will allow you to develop your skills in researching large volumes of data and analysing and communicating it succinctly to professional classical music business audiences.

-Reflection is key part of the learning of this course and is vital as it encourages you to examine your work constructively, consider how your work will prepare you for the future, identify important individual learning outcomes, and to understand and articulate theoretical and/or critical ideas you have encountered.
+Reflection is key part of the learning of this course and is vital as it encourages you to examine your work constructively, consider how your work will prepare you for the future, identify important individual learning outcomes, and understand and articulate theoretical and/or critical ideas you have encountered.

 The MA Classical Music Business, with its integral work placement, will constitute a bridge between higher education and industry.
 The work placements will provide you with highly valuable industry experience and will likely to lead to employment, either with the placement organisation or elsewhere.

 Career prospects can include the following, both nationally and internationally: